samjones00/docs/docs/_documentation/dotnet-new.md

  - **.NET Core 2.0 C# Templates** - [github.com/NetCoreTemplates](https://github.com/NetCoreTemplates)
  - **.NET Framework C# Templates** - [github.com/NetFrameworkTemplates](https://github.com/NetFrameworkTemplates)

-The **dotnet-new** script included in [servicestack-cli](https://github.com/ServiceStack/servicestack-cli) can be used to create projects from the available templates:
+The **dotnet-new** script included in [@servicestack/cli](https://github.com/ServiceStack/servicestack-cli) can be used to create projects from the available templates:

-### Install or update servicestack-cli
+### Install or update @servicestack/cli

-You'll need to have `servicestack-cli v0.0.10` or later installed.
+You'll need to have `@servicestack/cli v1.0.0` or later installed.
 If you had a previous version you can remove it with:

+    $ npm uninstall -g @servicestack/cli
-    $ npm uninstall -g servicestack-cli
+    $ npm uninstall -g servicestack-cli   #old npm package

 Before installing it again to install the latest version:

-    $ npm install -g servicestack-cli
+    $ npm install -g @servicestack/cli

 ### Create projects with dotnet-new